-Cornea Transplant Surgery | What, Risks, Success Rate, Costs & More
+Cornea Transplant Surgery in Nagercoil | What, Risks, Success Rate, & Costs

 What Is Corneal Transplant Surgery?

 Corneal transplant surgery is not fairly common in India because of a lack of eye donors.
 However, the country is considered one of the best destinations for corneal transplant surgery because of its pool of skilled ophthalmologists and advanced eye hospitals.
+Calwin Hospitals is among the eye hospitals in Nagercoil that provide corneal transplant surgery for patients with diseased corneas.

-What Happens During a Corneal Transplant Surgery?
+What Happens During A Cornea Transplant Surgery Procedure?

-There are three types of corneal transplant surgery procedures, penetrating keratoplasty, endothelial keratoplasty, and anterior lamellar keratoplasty.
+There are three types of corneal transplant surgery procedures: penetrating keratoplasty, endothelial keratoplasty, and anterior lamellar keratoplasty.
 If patients are not eligible for a transplant through a human donor, the physician may suggest an artificial cornea transplant, also called keratoprosthesis.

 Penetrating Keratoplasty